George McElroy: Aerial service

 McElroy was promptly seconded to the Royal Flying Corps, being trained as a pilot at the Central Flying School at Upavon, and appointed a flying officer on 28 June.
 On 27 July his commission was backdated to 9 February 1916, and he was promoted to lieutenant on 9 August.
 On 15 August he joined No. 40 Squadron RFC, where he benefited from mentoring by Edward Mannock.
 He originally flew a Nieuport 17, but with no success in battle.
 By the year's end McElroy was flying S.E.5s and claimed his first victory on 28 December.

 An extremely aggressive dog-fighter who ignored often overwhelming odds, McElroy's score soon grew rapidly.
 He shot down two German aircraft in January 1918, and by 18 February had run his string up to 11.
 At that point, he was appointed a flight commander with the temporary rank of captain, and transferred to No. 24 Squadron RFC.
 He continued to steadily accrue victories by ones and twos.
 By 26 March, when he was awarded the Military Cross, he was up to 18 "kills".

 On 1 April, the Army's Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) were merged to form the Royal Air Force, and his squadron became No. 24 Squadron RAF.
-McElroy was injured in a landing accident on 7 April; he brushed a treetop while landing.
+McElroy was injured in an accident on 7 April; he brushed a treetop while landing.
 By then he had run his score to 27.
 While he was sidelined with his injury, on 22 April, he was awarded a bar to his Military Cross.
 Following his convalescence, McElroy returned to No. 40 Squadron in June, scoring three times, on the 26th, 28th, and 30th.
 The latter two triumphs were observation balloons.
 That ran his tally to 30.

 In July, he added to his score almost daily, a third balloon busting on the 1st, followed by one of the most triumphant months in the history of fighter aviation, adding 17 victims during the month.
 His run of success was threatened on the 20th by a vibrating engine that entailed breaking off an attack on a German two seater and a rough emergency landing that left him with scratches and bruises.

 There was a farewell luncheon that day for his friend "Noisy" Lewis; their mutual friend "Mick" Mannock pulled McElroy aside to warn him about the hazards of following a German victim down within range of ground fire.

 On 26 July, his mentor and friend, Edward "Mick" Mannock, was killed by ground fire.
 Ironically, on that same day, "McIrish" McElroy received the second Bar to his Military Cross.
 He was one of only ten airmen to receive the second Bar.